“We had been planning the trip for over a year… exchanging letters brimming over with rapturous plans and lyric anticipation…”

 Cornelia Otis Skinner and Emily Kimbrough, Our Hearts Were Young and Gay

-In June of 1922, Cornelia and Emily, fresh out of college, travel to Europe on their own (an adventure that was rare – practically unheard of – for young ladies at that time).
+In June of 1922, Cornelia and Emily, fresh out of college, travel to England and France on their own (an adventure which was rare – practically unheard of – for young ladies at that time).
 And pretty much from the very start, their journey is filled with crazy misadventures, large and small.

 Their first ship runs aground before it ever gets into open water.
 Emily attempts to assist a “man over board” by dropping a deck chair on top of him.
 Cornelia contracts measles and has to be smuggled past English health inspectors at the risk of being discovered and sent to a German quarantine camp.
 And this is all before their travels officially begin.